Re$^3$Sim: Generating High-Fidelity Simulation Data via 3D-Photorealistic Real-to-Sim for Robotic Manipulation: Experiment

-\ref{ques:2} is the main question that motivates us to build \our, thus we design three table-top manipulation tasks to investigate the usage of \our:

-1.~\texttt{Pick and drop a bottle into the basket.} The robot must pick an orange bottle that is randomly placed within a $25\text{cm} \times 35\text{cm}$ area on a table and place it into a basket. \\ 2.~\texttt{Place a vegetable on the board.} A cucumber model is placed on the table in an area of $35\text{cm} \times 50\text{cm}$, and the cutting board's position is varied within a $35\text{cm} \times 80\text{cm}$ area.
-The robot must grasp the vegetable and accurately place it on the cutting board. \\ 3.~\texttt{Stack blocks.} The robot is tasked with stacking three black cubes on the table.
-Each cube is placed randomly within a $30\text{cm} \times 10\text{cm}$ area separately, and the robot must grasp and stack them successfully.
+\ref{ques:2} is the main question that motivates us to build \our, thus we design three table-top manipulation tasks to investigate the usage of \our:\\ 1.\texttt{Pick and drop a bottle into the basket.} The robot must pick an orange bottle randomly placed within a $25\text{cm} \times 35\text{cm}$ area on a table and place it into a basket. \\ 2.\texttt{Place a vegetable on the board.} A cucumber model is placed on the table in an area of $35\text{cm} \times 50\text{cm}$, and the cutting board's position is varied within a $35\text{cm} \times 80\text{cm}$ area.
+The robot must grasp the vegetable and accurately place it on the cutting board. \\ 3.\texttt{Stack blocks.} The robot is tasked with stacking three black cubes on the table.
+Each cube is placed randomly within a $30\text{cm} \times 10\text{cm}$ area separately, and the robot must grasp and stack them.